 Both philosophies lead to the same choice in Examples 1 and 4 (rejecting the block), but they are conceptually distinct and could differ in more complex situations.

 5.1.11.2 Implementation

-We implement tie-breaking as a lexicographic optimization on top of the Benders master problem:
+We implement tie-breaking as a lexicographic optimization on top of the Benders master problem.
+The procedure is as follows: